- Average Height: 10-15 inches

 The traditional Persian cat is identified by its distinctive features—from its expressive circular eyes to its round face and body.
 Their faces are flat with small ears and short noses.

-This breed also features luxurious long hair, ruff around the neck, and a low-slung, bushy tail.
+This breed also features luxurious long hair, a ruff around the neck, and a low-slung, bushy tail.
 Their legs are sturdy with large paws.
 The Persian’s coat comes in 60 different color variations, the most desirable including solid, tabby, calico, bi-color, smoke and shaded, silver and gold, and Himalayan.

 While female Persian cats weigh 7 to 10 lbs, males are typically between 9 to 14 pounds.
 These medium-sized felines can get up to 10-15 inches tall and reach adulthood around the age of two.